 Forget trekking the deserts of Africa, sailing across the emerald oceans of some far away place and waking up in a luxury hotel with cosmopolitan view to blow your socks off.
-The greatest adventure anyone can go on is a road trip.
-That’s all we want to do.
-Just you and your friends.
-The open road, the radio, big skies and backroads.
-The windows down and the warm wind howling through your hair.
-It’s escaping in the rawest way possible as the sound of an engine quietly hums beneath the hood.
+The greatest adventure anyone can go on is a successful road trip.
+Just you and your friends, the open road, the radio, big skies and backroads with the windows down and the warm wind howling through your hair.
+It’s escaping in the rawest way possible as the sound of a vehicle engine quietly hums beneath the hood.
 It’s freedom.
 You and your friends talking about everything that matters and nothing of any importance.
 It’s singing your heart out for the world to hear, even though you know the world can not hear you.

 It’s making the kind of memories that you will never, ever forget.

 That’s what a successful road trip is and there is no better time to drive cross-country than in the summer months, grabbing a friend and charging off on some semi-planned adventure.
 Of course, jumping in some beat-up car you picked up for $500 bucks and driving the 5,000-mile scenic route from A to B isn’t going to guarantee you make the kind of memories you want to store upstairs.
 There’s more to a successful road trip than just that.
 So, if you’ve got that niggling need to chase the terra firma this summer, we’ve pulled together a list of road-tripping secrets that will make your vacation a successful road trip and the kind you’ve always dreamed of.

 LOOSE PLANS MAKE THE BEST PLANS